WHAT GOES ON

 PURPOSE

-The purpose of feedlots is to feed cattle to grow and gain important body fat and muscle over a period of three to five months, with a target weight of around 1400 pounds or 635 kilograms.
+The purpose of feedlots is to feed cattle to grow and gain important body fat and muscle over a period of three to five months, with a target weight of around 1400 pounds (635 kilograms).

 ARRIVAL